Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- This season, he's put up 8.3% of the Celtics' attempted field goals, as he's averaging 9.9 per contest.
+- Smart is responsible for taking 8.3% of his team's field goal attempts this season with 9.9 per game.

-- He's put up 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.9 per game.

-- The 76ers are the third-best defensive squad in the NBA, allowing 110.9 points per game.
+- The 76ers are the third-best defensive squad in the NBA, giving up 110.9 points per game.

-- The 76ers concede 41.2 rebounds per contest, ranking second in the league.
+- On the glass, the 76ers are ranked second in the NBA, giving up 41.2 rebounds per game.

-- In terms of assists, the 76ers are ranked sixth in the NBA, allowing 24.2 per game.
+- Looking at assists, the 76ers have given up 24.2 per contest, sixth in the league.

-- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked squad in the league.
+- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked squad in the league.

 Marcus Smart vs. the 76ers